 At Ticho Eye Associates, we specialize in pediatric care, with particular attention to patients with special needs.
 We treat a wide variety of pediatric ocular disorders including strabismus, amblyopia, congenital cataracts, blocked tear ducts, ptosis, retinopathy of prematurity, chalazia, and more.
-Our team of specialists stress the importance of routine eye exams to detect potential vision problems early in a child’s life.
+Our team of specialists stresses the importance of routine eye exams to detect potential vision problems early in a child’s life.

 Common Pediatric Conditions